 Lou Gramm - Singer, songwriter, and drummer who performed with Poor Heart, Black Sheep, and who is most internationally renown for his singer-songwriter work for the rock bands - Foreigner and the Lou Gramm Band.
 He is the co-author and subject of a book about his life "Juke Box Hero: My Five Decades In Rock N Roll."

-Bat McGrath - Singer, songwriter, musician and former member of the Showstoppers in the 1960's, known for his work with musician partner Don Potter for many years, and was co-owner of the music and coffeehouse Hyliemorris' Alley in the 1970's.
+Bat McGrath - Singer, songwriter, musician and former member of the Showstoppers in the 1960's, and was co-owner of the music and coffeehouse Hyliemorris' Alley in the 1970's.
 In 1976 and 1978 he released two well received albums on Amherst Records called From The Blue Eagle and The Spy and in 1980 I traveled to Scotland and recorded Whatever Happened To Jousting, which was released on Manana Records.
 In 1997 he co-wrote "Come Some Rainy Day," with Billy Kirsch, which was a top ten country hit for Wynonna Judd and he has written songs that were recorded by the Judds, Kenny Rogers, Chuck Mangione and Chely Wright.
 He also has his own independent record label.

 Mitch Miller - Singer, musician, conductor, choral director, record producer and host/originator of the very popular "Sing Along With Mitch" TV show which aired on NBC from 1961 - 1966.
 He worked with many other artists including Doris Day and Johnny Mathis.
 In the 40's he was head of A&R at Mercury Records and in the 50's was head of A&R at Columbia records.
 He signed and produced many successful recording artists including Johnnie Ray, Percy Faith, Ray Conniff, Jimmy Boyd, Johnny Mathis, Tony Bennett, Guy Mitchell, Patti Page and Frankie Laine.
 He also recorded many successful albums and singles which included "The Children's Marching Song" (more commonly known as "This Old Man"), two marches from The Bridge on the River Kwai: "The River Kwai March" and "Colonel Bogey March," and his version of "The Yellow Rose of Texas" topped the US Billboard chart.